deepanshs/mrinversion/docs/getting_started.rst

     ... )
     >>> s_lasso_cv.fit(K=compressed_K, s=compressed_s)

-The arguments of the :class:`~mrinversion.linear_model.SmoothLassoCV` is a list of the `alpha` and `lambda` values, along with the standard deviation of the noise, `sigma`.
-The value of the argument `folds` is the number of folds used in the cross-validation.
+The arguments of the :py:class:`~mrinversion.linear_model.SmoothLassoCV` is a list of the *alpha* and *lambda* values, along with the standard deviation of the noise, *sigma*.
+The value of the argument *folds* is the number of folds used in the cross-validation.
 As before, to solve the problem, use the :meth:`~mrinversion.linear_model.SmoothLassoCV.fit` method, whose arguments are the kernel and signal.